Best Headlamp on the Market – Black Diamond Spot Headlamp Review

-The Black Diamond Spot Headlamp is the best headlamp on the market.
+The Black Diamond Spot Headlamp is the on the market.
 It’s rugged, features a ton of lighting options, and is extremely bright on its highest setting.

 Black Diamond Spot Headlamp

 - Long battery life

 - Low power light and red LED for tactical environments

 - Strobe function is disorienting and should be removed

 - Learning the various light modes by touch takes some time to figure out

 Who Should be Interested in the Black Diamond Spot Headlamp?